 Managing your health abroad begins with preparing before you go.
 Make sure you receive full medical, dental and wellness check-ups before departing on your study abroad program.
 University Health and Counseling Services offers pre-travel check-ups for this purpose.

 Medications and Prescription Drugs

 Bring a well-stocked first-aid kit with you when traveling.
 See our packing guide for a list of recommended medications.
 Take copies of all prescriptions alongside any required prescription drugs.
 Whenever possible, bring enough of your prescription to last your entire study abroad experience.
 If refills are required while you are overseas, develop a plan with your doctor and in-country advisor.
 You may be able to fill the prescriptions overseas, or you may wish to have them mailed from home.
-Note that some FDA-approved medications (Ritalin, for example) are considered controlled substances in some countries.
-If you take such medicine, you may need a letter from your doctor and a letter from the Drug Enforcement Agency.
+Note that some FDA-approved medications (Ritalin or gender-affirming hormones, for example) are considered controlled substances or are illegal in some countries.
+If you take such medicine and it is available, you may need a letter from your doctor and a letter from the Drug Enforcement Agency.
 Please consult with your study abroad advisor if you have any questions about taking medications abroad.